 I’m talking about dividends — namely, dividend growth.

 Now, dividends aren’t sexy.
 They don’t grab headlines in the Wall Street Journal or get Jim Cramer shouting at the top of his lungs on CNBC.

 But as I’ve explained many times before, a solid company that grows its dividend each and every year can lead to a staggering amount of wealth over time.

 I’m telling you this now, because volatile markets are simply something investors will have to deal with for the foreseeable future.
 There will be times of calm, and I believe over the long term the market will move higher.
-But thanks to serious debt problems in the developed world and tepid growth worldwide, the market will continue to swing, sometimes wildly.
+But thanks to the situation we’re in, the market will continue to swing, sometimes wildly.